cloud-gov/federalist.18f.gov/pages/using-federalist.md

 ## Going live with a site

-The following requires elevated access to Amazon Web Services.
-When you're ready to go live with a Federalist site, **[contact the Federalist team](https://github.com/18F/federalist/issues/new), and we will configure the following settings for you**.
+When you're ready to go live with a Federalist site, [contact the Federalist team](https://github.com/18F/federalist/issues/new), and we will configure your custom domain for you.